HTGenomeAnalysisUnit/Useful_tips/RAP_usage/Applet_usage.md

 Alternatively, you can define all the inputs in a JSON file and use the `-f JSON_FILE` to configure the inputs.

+## Access to files

+To access files when running the applet you can specify the needed files using `-iin`, this is usually the preferred way.

+Otherwise, data will be available read-only from `/mnt/project` in the applet container.

+All new files created during the processing will be copied to the destination folder in the project after successful completion of the applet.

 ## The swiss army knife

 Swiss army knife is the main tool available in the RAP, and it contains many useful tools (bcftools, samtools, regenie, bgzip, tabix, etc.).
 You can use it to run any of these tools from the command line.
 It can also be used to run custom docker images.